Omaye Family members at Yuki’s wedding

-Pop (Tom) said he had tried to enlist once at the Town Hall but was rejected (possibly because of his race), so he went to another location where he stated he was Maori and he was then allowed to join the Army.
+Pop (Tom) said he had tried to enlist once at the Town Hall but was rejected, possibly because of his race, so he went to another location where he stated he was Maori.
+He was then allowed to join the Army.

 Pop joined the Army’s cinema unit and was given a projectionist set to entertain troops.
 He took this with him to Papua New Guinea.
 At one point he had his finger severed in a projection reel and required surgery.
 This didn’t stop his love for cinema though!

 During his time in the Army, Pop was tasked with marching the Japanese back to Hay after the Cowra breakout.
 I can’t imagine how difficult this could have been for him or if by now he had decided to detach himself from his Japanese identity.